phac-nml/ncov-dehoster/README.md

 - If you have the dependencies installed already you can skip the `-profile conda` step

-- Set up to only really work on the NML cluster for the moment

 - This is an initial version and there are potentially still bugs and changes to be made